AdobeDocs/adobeio-runtime/resources/faq.md

 ## Multiple Region Support
 **Where we execute your actions**
-I/O Runtime runs in AWS US-East and Europe-West.
+I/O Runtime runs in AWS US-East, Europe-West and Australia.
 We deploy your code in all regions and execute it in the closest region to the caller (latency-based routing).
 We have plans to add a cluster in APAC before the end of the year.

 ## System Limits
 **Which limits are imposed onto actions?**